thamirislibard/pendulum_thrust_stand/README.md

 Run Experiments: Utilize the software in the software/ directory to conduct experiments and analyze data.

-**Contributing:**

-We welcome contributions from the community!
-Whether you're interested in improving the design, adding new features, or conducting experiments, your input is valuable.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.

 **Contact:**

 For any questions or collaborations, please open an issue or contact the repository maintainers directly.